bajajaman0004/csoe_assignment/README.md

-This webpage can be thought of as the home page of an invitation to a birthday party where we have to contact me, About party & time and place and menu options which can be linked to further webpages in the future.
+This webpage can be thought of as the home page of an invitation to a birthday party where we have contact me, About party & time and place and menu options which can be linked to further webpages in the future.
 It also has the option of wish me which can further redirect to the page of wishing by social media.